Developing new ways of seeing and doing

 The practice, development and contemplation of the arts are central to Anthroposophy.
 But there is no one anthroposophical approach to art, other than that of creativity that looks to the spiritual in human and world.
 The aim is not creative self-expression but rather transcendence and transformation of the material substances used in art-making towards the spiritual.
 Steiner emphasised the role of arts as a force for individual and social renewal.
 Therefore, the arts play a focal role in education and therapy, as well as in personal and professional development in any sphere of human activity.

 In the Australian scene, there are well-established vocational trainings and professional practices in the performing arts, including eurythmy, music, the visual arts and architecture.
-A list of these organisations is currently being collated.
+Many of these are listed on this site under Adult Education and Training.

 There are also many individual artists, designers, composers, musicians and architects with their own practices, who teach in the above trainings and/or privately.
 You can find a list of them here.

 The Astro Calendar is a comprehensive biodynamic guide for the Southern Hemisphere.
 It follows the movements of the Milky Way, stars, sun, moon and planets through the year in relation to the biodynamic planting rhythms and long-range weather forecasting.

 Now in its 33rd year, the calendar is the initiative of astronomer and scientist Brian Keats.
 It brings together the author’s interests in astronomy, biodynamics and Rudolf Steiner’s Soul Calendar.
 In this way, the soul’s journey through the year is accompanied by the growth of plants and animals.
 By working with their rhythms, we grow our souls too.